sumanitani/NEMAD-MagneticML/README.md

 This repository contains machine learning models and datasets for predicting and classifying magnetic material properties, including **Curie temperature prediction**, **Néel temperature prediction**, and **magnetic phase classification**.

----

-## Repository Structure
-├── Classification_Models/                    # Notebooks for classification tasks
-│   ├── Classification_RF.ipynb
-│   └── XGB_classification.ipynb
-│
-├── Curie_Temperature_Prediction_Models/      # Regression models for Curie temperature
-│   ├── ENN_balanced.ipynb
-│   ├── Random_forest_balanced.ipynb
-│   └── XGBoost_with_balanced_data.ipynb
-│
-├── Neel_Temperature_Prediction_Models/       # Regression models for Néel temperature
-│   ├── ENN_Neel_balanced_data.ipynb
-│   ├── RF_neel_balanced_data.ipynb
-│   └── XGB_Neel_balanced_data.ipynb
-│
-├── Dataset/                                  # Input datasets
-│   ├── Classification_FM_AFM_NM.csv
-│   ├── FM_with_curie.csv
-│   └── AFM_with_Neel.csv
-│
-├── Feature_Engineering/                      # Feature generation from compositions
-│   ├── feature_generator_from_chemical_composition.ipynb
-│   └── Features_Generation_Code/
-│
-└── README.md

----

 ## Usage Instructions

 ### 1. Feature Generation
 For **new datasets**, generate features before applying models:
 Feature_Engineering/feature_generator_from_chemical_composition.ipynb
-This notebook creates descriptors such as atomic numbers, weights, electronegativity, etc., which are required by all models.
+This notebook creates descriptors such as elemental proportion vectors, atomic weights, electronegativity, etc., which are required by all models.

 ---